BiDAlab/UWF4DR-Benchmark/src/models/README.md

 The purpose of this directory is to provide:

-- reproducible implementations of the model architectures used in the study,
+- Reproducible model construction utilities for the architectures used in the study.
-- standardized interfaces for loading pretrained weights,
+- Standardized interfaces for loading pretrained models or weights.
-- and a clear separation between model definition and model distribution.
+- A clear separation between model definition and external model distribution.

-This directory is **not** intended to host trained models, checkpoints, or experimental results.
+This repository focuses on **evaluation and inference**.
+Training scripts, intermediate checkpoints, and experimental logs are out of scope.

 ---

 ## Supported Architectures

-The following model families are supported or planned, in accordance with the
+The following model families are implemented and supported:
-paper:

 - **Convolutional Neural Networks (CNNs)**
   - MobileNetV2
   - ResNet18

-- **Vision Transformer models**
+- **Vision Transformers**
   - ViT-B/16

-- **Retinal foundation models**
+- **Retinal Foundation Models**
   - RETFound

+- **Feature-Level Fusion**
+  - Multilayer Perceptron (MLP) used for fusion of extracted feature embeddings

+Each architecture has corresponding model-building and/or loading utilities in this directory.

+---

+## Model Loading Behavior

+Loaders support externally provided pretrained models in standard formats, including:

+- Full Keras models (`.keras`)
+- Weight files (e.g., `.h5`), depending on the architecture

+Some architectures require specific third-party libraries (e.g., `classification_models`, `vit_keras`, `tfimm`).
+Dependencies are organized per model family under the `requirements/` directory.

-Architecture-specific details (e.g., input resolution, preprocessing requirements, and weight compatibility) are handled by the corresponding evaluation scripts.
+Most architecture-specific configuration (e.g., input resolution, preprocessing composition, and evaluation logic) is handled by the evaluation scripts in `src/eval/`, while certain model-specific helpers are defined here.

 ---